-When an attorney talks about winning custody in the context of a family law case he or she could be referencing a number of different subjects related to this topic.
-Today in our blog post we're going to talk about a number of different subjects related to winning a child custody case.
-All of those subjects are going to fall under the general heading of in what ways parental alienation can impact in harm your efforts to become the primary conservator of your child.
-This is a very serious subject that impacts not only your relationship with your kids but also your relationship with your co-parent.
+When an attorney talks about winning custody in the context of a family law case, they could be referencing several different subjects related to this topic.
+Today in our blog post, we'll talk about many other issues about winning a child custody case.
+All of those subjects will fall under the general heading of how parental alienation can impact and harm your child's efforts to become the primary conservator.
+This is a sad subject that affects your relationship with your kids and your relationship with your co-parent.

-I think the tendency in many family law cases is for the two parents to attempt to win favor not only with the court but with their children.
-One of the ways that parents attempt to win favor with their children Is too tear down the other parent bye trying to alienate their children from their co-parent.
-Even if a co-parent is successful in alienating the kids from the other parent, the long-term impacts of that behavior can be harmful both too a parent child relationship and the parent-parent relationship
+I think the tendency in many family law cases is for the two parents to win favor with the court and their children.
+One of the ways that parents attempt to win favor with their children Is to tear down the other parent by trying to alienate their children from their co-parents.
+Even if a co-parent is successful in alienating the kids from the other parent, the long-term impacts of that behavior can be harmful to both a parent-child relationship and the parent-parent relationship.

 What is parental alienation?